-The proposed layout is formed by one spacious flat per floor, with the principal rooms making use of the large sash windows that the building benefits from, in much the same manner as the historic layout would have accommodated the principal rooms at the front.
-On that part there is considered to be a small beneficial improvement by reducing the vastness of the modern open spaces as experienced at present.
+The building currently stands vacant above ground floor, and deterioration has set in as evidenced above.
+The proposed layout reduces the vast spaces into smaller rooms in much the same manner as the historic layout would have accommodated the principal rooms at the front.

+On that part, there is considered to be a minor beneficial improvement by reducing the vastness of the modern open spaces as experienced at present.
 The internal alterations have generally been considered to have no impact.
 This is deemed to be so, owing to the entirely modern interior.